Parliamentary Privileges

 Individual Privileges of Members

-Individual privileges belong to each member of Parliament personally. (a) Freedom of speech — the most fundamental privilege, protected by Art 105(2); a member cannot be sued or prosecuted in any court for anything said or any vote given in Parliament or its committees; this extends to committee proceedings, written submissions to committees, and participation in parliamentary debates; the immunity is absolute and cannot be waived by the member. (b) Freedom from arrest in civil cases — members cannot be arrested in civil cases during the session of Parliament and 40 days before and 40 days after the session; this does NOT extend to criminal cases, cases under preventive detention laws (like NSA), or contempt of court proceedings. (c) Freedom from attendance as witness — a member cannot be compelled to give evidence or appear as a witness in any court when Parliament is in session, without the permission of the House. (d) Freedom from jury service during sessions. (e) Right not to be arrested within the precincts of Parliament without the permission of the Presiding Officer.
-Crucially, parliamentary privilege does NOT confer immunity from criminal prosecution — if a member commits a crime, even one related to parliamentary activity (like accepting a bribe to vote or speak), the member can be prosecuted.
-The SC in Sita Soren (2023) emphatically clarified this by overruling the JMM bribery case.
+Individual privileges belong to each MP personally.
+Freedom of speech under Art 105(2) stands as the most fundamental: no court can question anything said or any vote given in Parliament or its committees.
+This covers committee proceedings, written submissions, and debates.
+The immunity is absolute and cannot be waived.
+Freedom from arrest in civil cases protects members during the session and 40 days before and after.
+This does NOT cover criminal cases, preventive detention (NSA), or contempt of court.
+Freedom from witness attendance means no court can compel a member to testify during session without House permission.
+Members also enjoy exemption from jury service during sessions and cannot be arrested within Parliament precincts without the Presiding Officer's permission.
+Privilege does NOT immunize criminal conduct.
+If an MP takes a bribe to vote or speak, prosecution stands.
+The SC in Sita Soren (2023) settled this definitively by overruling the JMM bribery case.

 Breach of Privilege vs Contempt of the House

-Breach of privilege and contempt of the House are related but distinct concepts.
-A breach of privilege occurs when any individual or authority encroaches upon or violates the specific privileges, rights, and immunities of a House or its members.
-Contempt of the House is a broader concept — it includes any act or omission that obstructs a House in the performance of its functions, or obstructs a member in the discharge of his duties, or has a tendency to produce such results, even though no breach of any specific privilege is involved.
-Every breach of privilege is a contempt, but not every contempt is a breach of privilege.
-Examples of breach of privilege include: publishing false or misleading reports of proceedings, arresting a member without informing the Speaker, or obstructing a member from attending the House.
-Examples of contempt (not involving specific privilege) include: making defamatory speeches about the House or its members outside Parliament, attempting to influence members through threats or bribes, refusing to appear before a committee when summoned, giving false evidence, and premature publication of committee reports.
-The distinction matters procedurally: a breach of privilege must relate to an identifiable privilege, while a contempt action has wider scope covering any act that undermines the authority and dignity of the House.
-Both are dealt with through the Privileges Committee.
+Breach of privilege and contempt of the House overlap but remain distinct.
+A breach occurs when someone encroaches on the specific privileges, rights, or immunities of a House or its members.
+Contempt is broader: it covers any act or omission that obstructs the House in performing its functions or obstructs a member in discharging duties, even without violating a specific privilege.
+Every breach amounts to contempt, but not every contempt involves a breach.
+Breach examples: publishing false reports of proceedings, arresting a member without informing the Speaker, obstructing a member from attending.
+Contempt examples (no specific privilege breached): making defamatory speeches about the House outside Parliament, threatening or bribing members, refusing a committee summons, giving false evidence, and prematurely publishing committee reports.
+A breach must link to an identifiable privilege; contempt covers any act undermining House authority and dignity.
+The Privileges Committee handles both categories.

 Privileges Committee — Composition and Procedure